Clement-LVD/codexplor/README.md

 ------------------------------------------------------------------------

-There is several useful parameters to take care with, depending on the languages you have to manage.
-Default is for a R programming project.
+There is several useful parameters to take care with.
+Depending on the languages you have to manage, you’ll want to tweak the ‘pattern’ used for match a function definition.

 <!--
 > `codexplor` help you to manage and analyze a programming project, giving you tools to figure out the big picture and to find the little wrench in the (net)work.